She may be the most popular pop star on the planet.

 It is no coincidence that many people claim to come up with their best ideas while meditating.
 Often it takes a clear mind for us to understand how one thing connects to another.

 Katy Perry is not the only one who gets her best rest by meditating.
 Even when we are asleep, our subconscious mind is thinking, which requires our energy and attention.

 During meditation, however, your mind truly gets to rest.
 It is challenging to keep your mind focused on the present, but once you get to a state where your brain is not contemplating the past or the future, it will be able to truly relax.
 This relaxation will revitalize you and give you the mental energy you need to take on the day.

 HOW TO GET STARTED MEDITATING

 If you have never meditated before, I recommend using a guided meditation tool to get started.
-There are many apps and files that you can download online, but the one I recommend the most is the Headspace App.
+There are many apps and files that you can download online, but there are two I recommend.

 It is a comprehensive guided meditation tool that is designed specifically for beginners.
 I have been using it for a long time now and cannot recommend it enough.

 If you would prefer to do it by yourself, here is an exercise from Andi Puddicombe, the founder of Headspace, you can do that will give you all of the same benefits: